 Tutorials and Seminars Group Work Assertiveness Presentation Skills

 Tutorials and Seminars

 At university, group work is a common tool used in seminars, labs or tutorials.
-It is an increasingly popular means of assessmentat QUB and is perceived as a vital skill at the job market.
-However, far too often students find working with others a very difficult task as e.g., conflicts arise, communication problems occur or there are issues in regard to time management.
+It is an increasingly popular means of assessment in Queen's and is perceived as a vital employability skill.